Wave Propagation in Underwater Acoustic Waveguides with Rough Boundaries: Mode Coupling in Random Waveguides

 \subsection{Forward Scattering Approximation}

 The forward scattering approximation is widely used in the literature, and consists in assuming that the coupling between forward- and backward-propagating modes is negligible compared to the coupling between the forward-propagating modes.
-In this case, the amplitude of the left-going modes $\widehat{b}$ should converge to $0$ as $\e$ goes to $0$ since we have assumed that no wave is coming from the right (see Figure \ref{figureP2} $(b)$).
+In this case, the amplitudes of the left-going modes $\widehat{b}$ should converge to $0$ as $\e \to 0$ since we have assumed that no wave is coming from the right (see Figure \ref{figureP2} $(b)$).
 A rigorous derivation of the forward scattering approximation is technically complex.
-The main technical problem of a rigorous derivation is that the mode amplitudes $(\widehat{a}(\omega,z),\widehat{b}(\omega,z))$ is not uniformly bounded on $[0,L/\e]$.
+The main technical problem is that the mode amplitudes $(\widehat{a},\widehat{b})$ are not uniformly bounded on $[0,L/\e]$.
 To correct this issue we could think that it suffices to use in a first step the stopping times corresponding to the first exit times of closed balls with respect to the norm $\|.\|_{\esp_{\xi}}$ as described in \cite[Chapter 11]{stroock}.
 Unfortunately there are two problems.
-The first problem is that it seems not possible to show a limit theorem on $\mathcal{C}([0,L],(\esp_{\xi},\|.\|_{\esp_{\xi}}))$.
+The first problem is that it is not possible to show a limit theorem on $\mathcal{C}([0,L],(\esp_{\xi},\|.\|_{\esp_{\xi}}))$.
 In fact, if the convergence holds on $\mathcal{C}([0,L],(\esp_{\xi},\|.\|_{\esp_{\xi}}))$ the energy conservation property \eqref{conservrelation} should be also valid for the asymptotic diffusion process according to the Portmanteau's theorem \cite{biling}.
-However, this conservation property contradict the energy dissipation of the limit process observed in Theorem \ref{expdeccpeP2}.
+However, this conservation property contradict the energy dissipation of the limit process\footnote{We refer to \cite[Theorem 6.1]{gomez2} for the statement of this result in the case of perturbations in the interior of the waveguide.
+The same theorem holds in our context but the precise study of the asymptotic mean mode powers will be addressed in a later work}.
 As a result, it seems to be more appropriate to obtain a limit theorem on $\mathcal{C}([0,L],\esp_{\xi,w})$ where $\esp_{\xi,w}$ stands for $\esp_\xi$ equipped with the weak topology.
-Moreover, the second problem is that these stopping times are lower semicontinuous with respect to the topology of $\mathcal{C}([0,L],(\esp_{\xi},\|.\|_{\esp_{\xi}}))$, but not with respect to the topology of $\mathcal{C}([0,L],\esp_{\xi,w})$ where $\esp_{\xi,w}$ stands for $\esp_\xi$ equipped with the weak topology.
+However, the second problem is that these first exit times are lower semicontinuous with respect to the topology of $\mathcal{C}([0,L],(\esp_{\xi},\|.\|_{\esp_{\xi}}))$, but not with respect to the one of $\mathcal{C}([0,L],\esp_{\xi,w})$.
+Therefore, the classical technique of \cite[Chapter 11]{stroock} cannot be applied.

 However, one can formally show using the diffusion approximation theorem proved in \cite{book} that the coupling between right-going propagating modes and left-going propagating modes involves coefficients of the form